tawandamoyo/talkjs-examples/howtos/how-to-create-a-youtube-chatroom/tutorial.md

 ### The `UserMessage` Component

-In the Theme Editor, we navigate to the **UserMessage** component, this is where most of the code for our UI lives.
+In the Theme Editor, we navigate to the **UserMessage** component.
+This is where most of the code for our UI lives.

 We want all our messages to be on the left side.
-For all messages to appear on the left side of the chatbox we need to find the `.message-row.by-me` class (line 90) and delete it or remove the `flex-direction` property.
+To achieve this we find the `.message-row.by-me` class (line 90) and delete it or remove the `flex-direction` property.

 We then replace lines 67 -71: